LISTEN TO THIS ARTICLE

 World Models as Guardrails

-SafePred, from researchers at Tsinghua and UIUC, takes a different approach.
+SafePred, from researchers at Zhejiang University, takes a different approach.
 Instead of detecting misalignment after the fact, they built a world model that predicts consequences before execution.
-The system runs a lightweight simulation of the next five actions and scores the predicted state against safety constraints.
+The system uses safety policies as the basis for risk prediction, leveraging a world model to generate semantic representations of both short-term and long-term risks, then prunes actions that lead to high-risk states.

-The tradeoff is explicit: either accept occasional catastrophic failures or tolerate frequent interruptions for confirmation.
+The tradeoff is explicit: either accept occasional catastrophic failures or tolerate a guardrail system that occasionally slows execution.
 Most production systems will choose the latter, which means computer-use agents in practice will be slower and more cautious than their demos suggest.

 I've watched half a dozen product demos where agents execute complex workflows without a single confirmation prompt.
 None of those demos mention how often the agent asks for human verification in real deployments.
 The gap between demo and deployment is a trust tax nobody's pricing in.